genesiscommunitysuccess/docs/docs/04_front-end/05_micro-front-ends/03_foundation-header.md

 A quick look at the customisation options:

-- Navigation bar and menu show the Genesis logo by default, but this can be overwritten.
+- Specific the icon shown on the navigation bar and flyout menu (shows the Genesis logo by default).
 - Navigation links at the left hand side of the navigation bar.
-- The control buttons on the navigation bar right can be optionally shown/hidden, and the client controls their functionality with event listeners.
+- The control buttons on the right hand side of the navigation bar can be optionally shown/hidden, and the behaviour controlled via event listeners.
 - The contents of the flyout menu.

 An example of the navigation bar with three navigation items, and all three control buttons shown.